mfreel14/kickstarter-analysis/README.md

 The start for analysis of Outcomes Based on Goals involved creating a new table with our goal ranges.
 The dollar-amount ranges were used to group projects based on their goal amount.

 The COUNTIFS() was used to populate the number of successful, failed and canceled "plays" based on their goal amounts.
-A percentage was then calculated for the number of succesful, failed and canceled plays.
+A percentage was then calculated for the number of successful, failed and canceled plays.

 A chart was created for this data to show the goal-amount ranges and the percentage of successful, failed and canceled projects.